An earthquake strikes the mountains of North Carolina - ExBulletin

 An earthquake strikes the mountains of North Carolina

-Waynesville, NC (Queen City News) — An earthquake rocked western North Carolina on Tuesday night.
+Waynesville, NC (WJZY) – An earthquake rocked western North Carolina on Tuesday night.

 According to the US Geological Survey, the earthquake measured 2.6 on the Richter scale between Canton and Clyde in Haywood County.
-It happened at 7:30 PM on May 23 with an intensity level of IV, which means there was likely mild shaking.
+It happened on a Tuesday at 7:30 PM at a Level 4 intensity, which means there was likely a slight shaking.

 The earthquake occurred Tuesday, May 23, near Clyde and Canton.
 (USGS)